Die4U: Critical reception

-The release of "Die4U" left fans and critics divided.
-The critics were more favourable while fans of the band were left having very mixed opinions on the song.
 Critics noted the song leaning more towards a pop oriented style compared to the nu metal sound from Post Human: Survival Horror.
 Writing for NME, Andrew Trendell wrote, "With 'DiE4u' retaining BMTH's trademark heaviness but driven by what could perhaps be their most pop-driven sound yet."
 Warren Litberg of Top Shelf pointed out how the song combined the extremes from both Count Your Blessings and Amo while also labelling it as a "great party song."
 Emily Harris of GSGMedia rated "Die4U" as a 4 out of 5, praising Sykes' vocal performances as a highlight as well as the lyrics, melody and the powerful refrain.
 Rock Sound writer, Jack Rogers, described the single as an "unstoppable force", explaining: "Melodically gripping, irresistibly slick, densely layered and beautifully dark, it's yet another triumph."
 Paul Brown of Wall of Sound while generally praising the track was also a bit more critical, labelling the song as "predictable", calling the lyrics "very safe" and comparing the song to the likes of The Amity Affliction.

 Despite the mixed reception, the track won the 'Best Song' award at the 2022 Kerrang!
 Awards, beating out four other nominations in a reader vote.
 In doing so, "Die4U" became the first Bring Me the Horizon track to win the award, after three prior nominations.